adlewic/Emoji_Gem/README.md

 //= require_tree .
 ```

-Now go to your file `application.css` and add the following:
+Also on  `application.css` add the following:

 ```css
 /*
  *= require_tree .
  *= require rails_emoji_picker
  */
 ```

-If you are using bootstrap  you also have to add the following:
+If you are using bootstrap  you also have to add the following in `application.css`

 ```css
 /*
  *= require bootstrap